 You must checkout CreativeLive for online courses.

-Disclosure: Yes, I am an affiliate — mainly becuase I use the service and love it!
+Disclosure: Yes, I am an affiliate — mainly because I use the service and love it!
 So, it is easy for me to promote their platform.
 CreativeLive offer all sorts of online courses.
 For our purposes today, take a look at the Introduction to Calligraphy course.

 The goal of the course is to teach you the basic calligraphy alphabet as well as beginner techniques you can use to practice making letter forms.
 By the end of the course you should have a solid understanding of: